 As one of the most-streamed artists on the planet, a Coachella headliner, and the man who is believed to have generated $400M into Puerto Rico with his residency, there really should be no pushback about Bad Bunny's dominance.
-But according to at least 79,000 people, this is a national emergency that must be solved by… swapping him out for George Strait.
+However, at least 79,000 people, are urging the sports organization to swap him out for George Strait.

-Strait is a respected country singer, but he isn’t exactly dominating social media or inspiring stadiums full of all ages and races to scream and rap in Spanish.
-The petition resembles a patriotic campaign speech, as it argues that the halftime show should “unite our country, honor American culture, and remain family-friendly.”
+While, Strait is a respected country singer, Bad Bunny is dominating social media and inspiring stadiums full of all ages and races to scream and rap in Spanish.
+The petition argues that the halftime show should “unite our country, honor American culture, and remain family-friendly.”

 It claims that Bad Bunny “represents none of these values” because of his drag performances and flamboyant style, while Strait “embodies unity, tradition, and timeless American music."